greglobinski/gatsby-starter-simple-landing/README.md

   <br />

-See the starter in action » [demo website](https://gatsby-starter-simple-landing.greglobinski.com/) <br />
-For more information visit » [dev.greglobinski.com/gatsby-starter-simple-landing](https://dev.greglobinski.com/gatsby-starter-simple-landing/)

 ## Description

 A simple, ready to use, easy to customize landing page starter for [GatsbyJS](https://github.com/gatsbyjs/gatsby) with auto generated, highly optimized in sizes & types Hero images.